-I’ve taught my daughter – and many of my clients – that OOPS is my favorite word.
+I’ve taught my older child – and many of my clients – that OOPS is my favorite word.
 And I have to remind myself of that now, so that I don’t run off to the meeting that I can’t really make it to in order to make my son happier, and so that I don’t beat myself up endlessly because I missed it in the first place.

 Why is OOPS my favorite word?

 - It reminds me not to take myself too seriously.
 I can take myself too seriously.
 I can feel the burden of the world in every situation, and every situation is just not that vital.
 OOPS reminds me of that.

 - It reminds me that I’m not perfect.
 And I never will be.
 So I might as well stop trying.
 OOPS is acknowledging that I’ve given up trying.

 - It reminds me that I’m human.
 While I’ve had challenges with accepting that in the past, it is true.
 And it can be freeing.

 - It reminds me to accept myself as I am.
 And to model that self-acceptance to my clients, and my kids (when and if my son stops being annoyed with me).